Get-Your/Get-Your/README.md

 3. Privileged role

     a.
-Create and assign role

 Create a privileged role (named `privileged_role`, for local developer use) without login privileges.
-Start by granting `base_role` permissions.
+Start by granting `base_role` permissions

         CREATE ROLE privileged_role INHERIT;
         GRANT base_role TO privileged_role;

     b.
-Grant permissions

-        Grant additions permissions for this privileged role.
+Grant additions permissions for this privileged role

         GRANT CREATE ON SCHEMA public TO privileged_role;